eneax/timer-app/Notes.md

 To fix this issue, we need our React app to communicate with a server, which will take care of making the data persistent.

+If we perform an operation on the React (“client”) state that we want to be persisted, then we also need to notify the server of that state change.
+This will keep the two states in sync.

+* First of all, React initializes the component and sets the state to an object with the property *timers* (for instance) and returns a blank array.
+* React calls render on the parent component.
+In order for the render to complete, its children must be rendered.
+* Once the children are rendered, the initial render of the parent component is finished and the HTML is written to the DOM.
+* *componentDidMount()* is invoked, so the component is mounted and the method, that we write inside of it, will be called.
+This method will make the HTTP request to the server (i.e. requesting a list of timers) and when the client hears back, it invokes a success function.
+The success function is passed as argument the array of timers returned by the server and a new render will be triggered from the setState().
+This new render will populate the app with children components and their own children too.
+* Finally, the app is loaded and the user will think that all of this loaded instantaneously from the start.